Shopify/react-native-skia/README.md

 ## Library Development

-To develop react-native-skia, you need to build the skia libraries on your computer.
+To develop react-native-skia, you need to build the Skia libraries on your computer.

 Make sure to check out the sub modules: